h2r/burlap_rosbridge/README.md

 	//setup ROS information
 	String uri = "ws://localhost:9090";
-	String stateTopic = "/burlap_state"; //we won't need this in this example, so set it to anything String actionTopic = "/mobile_base/commands/velocity"; //set this to the appropriate topic for your robot!
+	String stateTopic = "/burlap_state"; //we won't need this in this example, so set it to anything String stateMsg = "std_msgs/String"; //we won't need this in this example, so set it to anything String actionTopic = "/mobile_base/commands/velocity"; //set this to the appropriate topic for your robot!
 	String actionMsg = "geometry_msgs/Twist";